excelblazer/Bytsea_BankParser/GITHUB_VERCEL_SETUP.md

 ## Manual Deployment

 If needed, you can manually trigger deployments using the "Run workflow" button in the GitHub Actions tab.

+## Troubleshooting

+If the OCR Backend shows as "Service Unavailable":
+1. Check that the `OCR_API_URL` GitHub variable is set to your correct Vercel URL
+2. Trigger a frontend redeploy to use the updated URL